 You’ll also learn the Major and Major Pentatonic scales in these keys, which will help you develop a better understanding of things like:

-Lastly, I'll show you one of the most important techniques to playing faster runs and licks—which nobody ever talks about—Short Scales!
+Lastly, I'll show you one of the most important techniques for playing faster runs and licks—which nobody ever talks about—Short Scales!

 You're sure to improve your understanding of how to apply the Major and Major Pentatonic scales and their Short Scale variations by the time you've thoroughly practiced and applied all the techniques I show you in this course.